Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/platform-api-keys.md

 ### 2. Always apply IP Address restriction rules.

 Almost every use case for an API key is for some form of integration, data import or automation and as a general rule you would know exactly where these processes/tools are running.
-By limiting the use of the API key to a specific IP address (or group of IP addresses) you will be limited in the ability for the API key to be abused, even if the key its self has been compromised.
+By limiting the use of the API key to a specific IP address (or group of IP addresses) you will be limited in the ability for the API key to be abused, even if the key itself has been compromised.

   :::note
   IP Address restriction rules are only available for platform build 3755 and above